Africa's lost heritage and Europe's restitution policies | DW | 09.11.2021

 She has been closely following the current restitution process.
 "I am very proud, as a citizen of both France and Benin, to witness an intelligent dialogue that has long been unbalanced."

-The European museum landscape is now being reshaped, but it has been an arduous process to get Europe to accept to even discuss the issue in the first place.
+The European museum landscape is now being reshaped, but it has been an arduous process to get Europe to accept even discussing the issue in the first place.

 Like Benin, many African states have been fighting for more than a century for the return of their artifacts stolen during colonial times.

-The most prominent example are the pieces known as the Benin Bronzes, from today's Nigeria.
+The most prominent examples are the pieces known as the Benin Bronzes, from today's Nigeria.

-Germany's Prussian Cultural Heritage Foundation retains the second largest collection of these priceless bronzes, which had been stolen in 1897 by British soldiers from the royal palace in Benin City, in the north of what is now Nigeria.
+Germany's Prussian Cultural Heritage Foundation retains the second largest collection of these priceless bronzes, which were stolen in 1897 by British soldiers from the royal palace in Benin City, in the north of what is now Nigeria.

 At the beginning of the year, Germany agreed to return important pieces from its collection to Nigeria in 2022.